TABLE OF CONTENTS

 This function is used to verify specific key-value response parameter does not exist in the runtime response body.
 Where the input parameters are the runtime response object, the required response parameter key & its expected value, and the valid message that needs to get logged in the test result window.

-This function is used to set static wait in seconds in case API is taking long to respond.
+This function is used to set static wait in seconds in case the API is taking a long to respond.
 Where an input parameter is the number of seconds.